AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/ACPI.md

 (information from somewhere on reddit)

-DTGP is a method that passes through calls to `_DSM` methods on various Device objects, unless a specific UUID is provided that indicates macOS is the OS calling the `_DSM` method. macOS has non standard device enumeration behavior.
+DTGP is a method that passes through calls to `_DSM` methods on various Device objects, unless a specific UUID is provided that indicates macOS is the OS calling the `_DSM` method. macOS has non-standard device enumeration behavior.
 Specifically, macOS first probes each ACPI Device's DSM by passing only 2 arguments (one of which is the UUID). macOS then expects (as real macs behave this way) that the `_DSM` method will return the number of additional arguments that can be used with it's `_DSM` method.
-It's fine if the device says more arguments than expected, but not less, so its best to just return the maximum, which is 3...
+It's fine if the device says more arguments than expected, but not less, so it's best to just return the maximum, which is 3...

 The fact is that `DTGP` method is present in all real Mac's DSDT I have seen.
 I would say it's added by Apple to handle Windows (under BootCamp).